intel/yask/README.md

       to make the generated code easier for humans to read.
       You'll get a warning when running `make` if one of these doesn't exist.
       Everything will still work, but the generated code will be difficult to read.
-      Reading the generated code is only necessary for debug or curiosity.
+      Reading the generated code is only necessary for debug, performance analysis, etc.
     * SWIG (4.0.0 or later):
       http://www.swig.org, for creating the Python interface.
     * Python 3 (3.6.1 or later):
       https://www.python.org/downloads, for creating and using the Python interface.
+      Included with Intel(R) oneAPI HPC Toolkit.
+    * Python `numpy` package for running Python interface tests.
+      Included with Intel(R) oneAPI HPC Toolkit.
     * Doxygen (1.9.0 or later):
       https://www.doxygen.nl, for creating updated API documentation.
       If you're not changing the API documentation, you can view the existing documentation